The Best of Japan

 Next, we head south to explore the fascinating mountain resort of Hakone.
 Descending to the smooth dark blue waters of Lake Ashi, we take a cruise on a rather unusual Japanese version of an early 19th-century pirate ship.
 From here, especially on a clear day, the views of Mt Fuji are one of the world’s greatest panoramas.

-Arriving at the four-star Hakone Hotel, we stay for one night with breakfast and dinner.
+Arriving at the four-star Hakone Hotel, staying for one night with breakfast and dinner.
 The entire area here is geo-thermally active and provides the perfect opportunity to try one of Japan’s unmissable experiences – bathing in an ‘onsen’, a hot spring at our very own hotel.

 Day 6: Bullet train and Hiroshima